SUPPORTS VICTIMS OF THE POLICE BRUTALITY AND CIVIL UNREST IN NIGERIA.

 Update 1 Read our first disbursement report here

-Update 2 Read our first disbursement report here
+Update 2 Read our second disbursement report here

 The #EndSars movement refers to the dissolution of the "Special Anti Robbery Squad (SARS)", put in place to protect civilians from Armed Robbers.
 Instead, they extort, harass, attack and kill innocent Nigerians.
 They profile youth with nice cars, nice clothes, for simply having an iPhone or laptop, assuming that they partake in fraud and engage in crime.
 When there is little evidence for this accusation, they often arrest anyway and falsify allegations just to extort what they can from these innocent youth.